RevEngAI/reai-ghidra/README.md

 ## Installation

-The builds for latest stable version of the RevEng.AI Toolkit for common Ghidra versions can be downloaded from the [Releases](https://github.com/revengai/reait-ghidra/releases/latest) page.
+The builds for latest stable version of the RevEng.AI Ghidra plugin for common Ghidra versions can be downloaded from the [Releases](https://github.com/revengai/reait-ghidra/releases/latest) page.

 ### Supported Ghidra Versions

-We support all versions compatible with Ghidra 11.
+We support all versions compatible with Ghidra 11.2+ based on Java 21.

-The CI builds for all patch versions of the latest major version (11.3.X), and for the latest patch for each major (11.0.3, 11.1.2, 11.2.1).
-In practice the plugin should work.

 #### Building your own Plugin (For custom Ghidra Forks and Versions)